10 Things to Know About Fishing in Fiji© FijiPocketGuide.com

 9. Choose a Fishing Charter That Can Cook Up Your Catch!

-While some fishing charters simply clean up your catch and give it to you to deal with, others work with local restaurants that will prepare your catch for dinner.
-Check out the 10 Best Fishing Tours in Fiji to see which tours offer these services.
+While some fishing charters clean up your catch and give it to you to deal with, others work with local restaurants that will prepare your catch for dinner.
+Check out the 20 Best Fishing Tours in Fiji to see which tours offer these services.
 Note that in-house fishing trips in resorts almost always offer this service, getting the resort restaurant to cook up your catch.

 Things to know About Fishing in Fiji© FijiPocketGuide.com